-The Police Trainee shall be paid his salary from the first date of employment through the successful completion and graduation from a P.O.S.T. certified Police Academy.
+The Police Trainee shall be paid his/her salary from the first date of employment through the successful completion and graduation from a P.O.S.T. certified Police Academy.

 Offer and acceptance of employment is subject to verification of all information provided on the employment application, credential(s), and transcripts.
 Candidates selected for employment must agree to be fingerprinted, provide current tuberculosis test results, provide proof of eligibility for employment in the United States, and present a valid Social Security card upon hire.